lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-4.rst

 By default, the image shown might be a difference image.
 To work with a co-add, in the table below, in the second column (dataproduct_subtype), select "lsst.deep_coadd" from the drop-down menu.
-Select "i" from the lsst_band dropdown menu.
+Select "i" from the lsst_band drop-down menu.

 .. figure:: images/portal-105-4-1.png
     :name: portal-105-4-1